Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 Well, plus there's nothing to ship.

-I mean, they've got the snowblowers.
+I mean, they've got the fuel.

-They're just having a hard time getting the truckers, the 18 wheelers to get them in there.
+They're just having a hard time getting the truckers, the 18-wheelers, to get them in there.

 I know, because the truckers have dialed it back.